sph-mn/tcpcat/readme.md

 # tcpcat
-send and receive data as is via tcp.
+send or receive data as is via tcp.

 supports one protocol:
 * tcp